Ottilie Patterson: Biography

-In early 1983, she and Barber gave a series of concerts around London, which were recorded for the LP, Madame Blues and Doctor Jazz (1984).
+In early 1980 she began singing with the Chris Barber Band again in a series of lucrative concerts around London, which were recorded for the LP, Madame Blues and Doctor Jazz (1984).
 The Chris Barber Band back catalogue includes hundreds of songs of many different genres, recorded with Patterson.
+The tensions from these concerts resulted in her divorce from Barber.